-Madison R. Benjamin, being duly sworn, deposes and says that Julius M. Benjamin, the decedent mentioned in the attached certified copy of the Certificate of Death, is the same person as Julius M. Benjamin, named as the grantor or as one of the grantors in the deed recorded on March 13, 20xx, instrument number 9929990, records of Washoe County, Nevada, covering the property commonly known as 245 Oak Street, Reno, County of Washoe, State of Nevada, and more particularly described as:
+Madison R. Benjamin, being duly sworn, deposes and says that Julius M. Benjamin, the decedent mentioned in the attached certified copy of the Certificate of Death, is the same person as Julius M. Benjamin, named as the grantor or as one of the grantors in the deed upon death recorded on March 13, 20xx, instrument number 9929990, records of Washoe County, Nevada, covering the property commonly known as 245 Oak Street, Reno, County of Washoe, State of Nevada, and more particularly described as:

 [Legal description of the real estate]

-Madison R. Benjamin is the grantee or at least one of the grantees to whom the real property is conveyed upon the death of the grantor Julius M. Benjamin or is the authorized representative of the grantee or at least one of the beneficiaries.
+Madison R. Benjamin is the beneficiary or at least one of the beneficiaries to whom the real property is conveyed upon the death of the grantor Julius M. Benjamin or is the authorized representative of the beneficiary or at least one of the beneficiaries.
 The beneficiary listed in the deed upon death is Madison R. Benjamin.

 (Signature): Madison R. Benjamin